bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

             |              |  <----------------  |               |
             +--------------+  zero mq protocol   +---------------+

+The mining procedure for Bitmark occurs through interactions between `bitmarkd` and `recorderd`.
 The hashing procedure relates to `bitmarkd` and `recorderd` only.
 The `recorderd` is a program that performs hashing, it receives jobs from `bitmarkd` and tries to find possible hashes that meets a certain criteria, if a hash is found, the `recorderd` sends a message back to `bitmarkd` and requests a validation.

 When `bitmarkd` receives this message from `recorderd`, the `bitmarkd` validates the hash from this special message and returns the result to the `recorderd`.